March 25, 2020

 What You Want to Avoid: You want to pay attention to not pick a name that is confusing (either because of spelling or sheer peculiarity), awkward, or inappropriate.
 If the initials of your business make up an inappropriate word, scrap the name immediately.

-What to Do Instead: Also pay attention to what a domain looks like when you spell it out, if it’s made of multiple words.
-You’ll be surprised at how many other words you may inadvertently spelling.
+What to Do Instead: Pay attention to what a domain looks like when you spell it out, if it’s made of multiple words.
+You’ll be surprised at how many other words you may inadvertently spell.
+Example: your name is Marc and you’re a rapper. www.marcraps.com isn’t great, is it?

-The other thing to look out for is that picking a name that has no relation to your line of business can be very confusing.
+The other thing to look out for is picking a name that has no relation to your line of business.
+That can be very confusing.

 5. Avoid Names that Already Exist or Are Trademarked